dotnet/docs-maui/docs/user-interface/images/app-icons.md

 no-loc: ["MauiIcon"]
 ---

-# Change the app icon in .NET MAUI
+# Change a .NET MAUI app icon

 Every app has a logo icon that represents it, and that icon typically appears in multiple places.
 For example, on iOS the app icon appears on the Home screen and throughout the system, such as in Settings, notifications, and search results, and in the App Store.
 On Android, the app icon appears as a launcher icon and throughout the system, such as on the action bar, notifications, and in the Google Play Store.
 On Windows, the app icon appears in the app list in the start menu, the taskbar, the app's tile, and in the Microsoft Store.